 PUNCH holes with your needle

-Push holes through your cardstock using the needle that you will sew with or with a compass.
+Push holes through your cardstock using the needle that you will sew with.

 SEW your design

 Start sewing your design using embroidery thread and your favourite stitch, I used back stitch